Need our Writing Services for your Grant Application?

 Thus, rating scales become fundamental to data collection and patients’ health-related quality of life.
 Some of the most popular and reliable rating scales include the visual analog scale, the verbal rating scale, the faces rating scale, and the numeric rating scale.
-Moreover, the use of electronic rating scales (delivered via a web-based platform, mobile devices or interactive voice record technology) results in high compliance and positive user experience.
+Moreover, the use of electronic rating scales (delivered via a web-based platform, mobile devices or interactive voice record technology) results in high compliance and a positive user experience.

 Rating Scales: Types, Benefits, and Applications

 Rating scales are valuable tools in digital health and routine clinical care, used to assess a variety of subjective phenomena, such as fatigue, user satisfaction, asthma, and even provider performance.
 Interestingly, such measurements are most often applicable to pain assessment and pain management.
 Common rating scales with high psychometric properties and a wide range of applications include the visual analog scale, the verbal rating scale, the faces rating scale, and the numeric rating scale, as well as their electronic versions: